kingjosephm/vehicle_make_model_classifier/README.md

 | 90%       | 1908.40 |
 | 95%       | 7821.00 |
 | max       | 7821.00 |

-### Why not define classes as make-model-year?
-We pool all years a particular make-model was manufactured, yielding *one class per make-model*.
-Alternatively, we could treat each make-model-year as a separate class.
-We opted for the former for several reasons.

-1. Concatenating the year dimension would drastically increase the number of classes for the model to predict, from 574 to 5,287
-<br> </br>
-2. This would require significantly more data to ensure adequate image counts per class
-<br> </br>
-3. On the one hand, variation *within* make-models over time due to generational updates may degrade predictions.
-On the other, however, this may pale in comparison to differences *between* make-models.
-[Multivariate regression analyses](https://github.boozallencsn.com/MERGEN/vehicle_make_model_classifier/blob/main/results/TestSetAnalysis.ipynb) of a holdout set from our training images suggest the number of distinct years per make-model is not significantly related to differences in the F1-score, suggesting pooling years does not harm performance

-Another more promising strategy would be to group make-models into vehicle generations.
-We looked into this possibility; however, we found no readily-available datasets containing this information.
-Given the project timeline and budget, we decided against this.

 ## Test data
 We use the [Stanford cars dataset](https://www.kaggle.com/jessicali9530/stanford-cars-dataset) as our primary test set.
 These data are stored in the MERGEN OneDrive Data folder in `stanford_car_data.zip` and were downloaded from Kaggle.com.
 Originally containing 16,185 images on 196 make-model classes spanning 2001-2012, we restrict to overlapping vehicle make-models with our training set.
 Net of these restrictions, this left us with 124 distinct classes and  12,596 test images.